top of page

 I think it may be a while before we see Revolut heading down the chart, but for a firm described by Jeremy Hunt as a "shining example" of the kind of fintech company we want in the UK, they certainly don't lack the resources.

 My tip for Revolut?
-If you want to get a banking license then a commitment to sorting out your fraud and money laundering issues would go a long way.
+If you want to get a banking license then a greater focus on mules and the prevention and support of APP victims will significantly improve your chances.

 Jason